xinwenfu/VChat_CFG/README.md

     <img src="Images/S4.png">

     <!-- > [!NOTE] -->
-    > As DEP and ASLR are not the focus of this lab you can keep this disabled, or enable it.
+    > As DEP and ASLR are not the focus of this lab, you can keep this disabled or enable it.
 This does not affect the exploitation process until we enable CFG later.

 5. Build the project with the shortcut `CTL+B` or by opening the `Build` window as shown below.